woodentoken/dotfiles/README.md

 ![image](https://user-images.githubusercontent.com/43391485/230224167-7e7c1e2d-8a09-45d0-a1ee-fe0aee09f086.png)

-certainly, it gets a little hard to parse at the mid depths, still, felt like a nice little thing to do.
+certainly, it gets a little hard to parse at the mid depths.

 working allowing directory depth jumping, like typing cd5 to go back 5 directories.
 That would be integrated with a labeling scheme in the current directory, WIP